 AASLD, as an Accreditation Council for Continuing Medical Education (ACCME) accredited provider, produces high quality educational activities which follow the ACCME Essential Elements and Standards for Commercial Support through the creation of CME activities and products which are designated for AMA PRA Category 1 Credit.

-The mission of AASLD is to advance the science and practice of hepatology, liver transplantation and hepatobiliary surgery, thereby promoting liver health and optimal care of patients with liver and biliary tract diseases.
+The mission of AASLD is to advance and disseminate the science and practice of hepatology, and to promote liver health and quality patient care.

 AASLD sponsors educational activities that increase scientific knowledge and address professional practice gaps by improving competence and performance.

-The purpose of the CME Program is to improve knowledge and increase competence of physicians by disseminating the latest information about the science and practice of hepatology, liver transplantation and hepatobiliary surgery to a national and international audience of professionals.
+The purpose of the CME Program is to improve knowledge and increase competence of physicians, non-physicians, and health care providers by disseminating the latest information about the science and practice of hepatology, liver transplantation and hepatobiliary surgery to a national and international audience of professionals.
 AASLD will expand its impact on education, research, training, and therapy of liver disease through ongoing educational collaborations with other US and international healthcare organizations and societies.
 Practice gaps are addressed by providing physicians with evidence-based educational activities that can improve the approach to diagnosis or treatment of patients with liver and biliary diseases.
 AASLD aims to impart knowledge, skills, and resources to facilitate life-long education.

 The content of educational activities sponsored by AASLD addresses the pathophysiology and management of acute and chronic diseases including liver transplantation, as well as advances in research relevant to all areas of hepatology.
 Topics include viral hepatitis, non-viral hepatitis, fatty liver disease/steatohepatitis, cholestasis, autoimmune disorders, genetic liver diseases, hepatotoxicity, portal hypertension, liver fibrosis, hepatobiliary cancer, pediatric liver disease, liver failure, liver surgery and transplantation.
 Areas of educational focus are provided by the membership directly or through conference surveys/evaluations, by special interest groups and educational committees tasked to identify basic and clinical research needs, and through the AASLD practice guidelines highlighting gaps in knowledge or advances in the field.
 In addition, specific programs focus on career development and performance improvement.